UbiquityRobotics/demos/fiducial_follow/README.md

 #### The commandTypes To The Fiducial Follow node

 * `FollowFiducial` The `strParam1` string will be the next fiducial to be followed such as `fid101`.
-The `actionOnDone` is generally assumed to be just to move on to do the next command but in this case you may set `KeepFollowing` so the robot continues to follow this fiducial.
+The `actionOnDone` is generally assumed to be just to move on to do the next command.
+You may specify 'DriveOnTop' for actionOnDone so the robot drives itself over the fiducial.
+You may specify 'AssumePose' for actionOnDone so the robot drives over then rotates to the pose of the fiducial.
+You may specify for actionOnDone to `KeepFollowing` so the robot continues to follow this fiducial just like the legacy fiducial follow mode.
+* `SetMaxLinRate`  The numParam1 parameter is used as the new `max_linear_rate` for finding fiducials.
+We limit this between very slow to about 1.2 meters per second.
+* `SetMaxAngRate`  The numParam1 parameter is used as the new `max_angular_rate` for following fiducials.
+We limit this between very slow to about 2.0 meters per second.
 * `DriveForward`  The numParam1 parameter is the time in seconds to drive straight forward at the rate set using the `drive_rate` which was set as a parameter or modified most recently using the SetDriveRate command

 * `DriveReverse`  The numParam1 parameter is the time in seconds to drive straight backwards at the rate set using the `drive_rate` which was set as a parameter or modified most recently using the SetDriveRate command